-On December 22, 2017, the U.S. government enacted comprehensive tax legislation commonly referred to as the Tax Cuts and Jobs Act (the "TCJA").
+On December 22, 2017, the U.S. government enacted comprehensive tax legislation commonly referred to as the TCJA.
 The TCJA included significant changes to existing tax law, including a permanent reduction to the U.S. federal corporate income tax rate from 35% to 21%, a one-time repatriation tax on deferred foreign income ("Transition Tax"), deductions, credits and business-related exclusions.

 The permanent reduction to the U.S. federal corporate income tax rate from 35 % to 21% was effective January 1, 2018.
 When a federal tax rate changes during a fiscal year, the Internal Revenue Code requires taxpayers to compute a weighted daily average rate for the fiscal year of enactment.
-As a result, the Company has calculated a U.S. federal statutory corporate income tax rate of 31.55% for the fiscal year ended March 31, 2018.
-The U.S. corporate federal statutory rate of 31.55% is the weighted daily average rate between the pre-enactment federal statutory rate of 35% and the post-enactment federal statutory rate of 21%.
+As a result, the Company has calculated a U.S. federal statutory corporate income tax rate of 21% for the fiscal years ended March 31, 2020 and 2019 and 31.55% for the fiscal year ended March 31,2018.

 The impact of changes in federal tax rates on deferred tax amounts and the effect of the Transition Tax are significant unusual or infrequent events which are recognized as discrete items in the Company's income tax expense in the period in which the event occurs.
 The Company recorded a \$10.5 million increase in tax expense related to the net impact of revaluing the U.S. deferred tax assets and liabilities in the third quarter of fiscal 2018.
 An adjustment was made in the third quarter of fiscal 2019 to record an \$850.0 thousand tax benefit related to the revaluing of the U.S. deferred tax assets and liabilities due to additional analysis and change in estimate from the original calculation.
-The Company also recorded an increase in tax expense of \$4.9 million related to the foreign "Transition Tax" during the final quarter of fiscal 2018.
+The Company also recorded an increase in tax expense of \$4.9 million related to the foreign Transition Tax during the final quarter of fiscal 2018.

 During the first quarter of fiscal 2019, our former Mexican subsidiaries paid the Company a dividend of \$17.1 million.
-The Company will no longer claim permanent reinvestment in the respective foreign jurisdiction.
 Because of the Transition Tax, the Company's tax basis was greater than its book basis.
-This difference was recognized during the first quarter of fiscal 2019 when the foreign subsidiaries were marked as held for sale.
-The recognition of the basis difference created a capital loss that the Company does not believe will be recognized in the carryforward period; therefore, a full tax valuation allowance was recorded against the recognized loss carryforward.
+The recognition of the basis difference upon the sale of the Mexican operations in fiscal 2019 created a capital loss that the Company does not believe will be recognized in the carryforward period; therefore, a full tax valuation allowance was recorded against the recognized loss carryforward.